The efficiency of an electrical device depends on:

 In this example, the light bulb is not very efficient since most of the energy supplied is not transferred usefully.
 Most of the energy will have been dissipated by infrared radiation.
 This is because light bulbs become very hot when they are switched on, which increases the thermal store of the surroundings.

-Efficient devices use less fuel than less efficient devices.
+Efficient devices use less fuel than less efficient device.
 They can operate at a lower power because less of the supplied energy store is wasted.

 Efficiency can be improved by: